dm3n/sacred-secretion/README.md

 Modern neuroscience has confirmed that the pineal gland produces **endogenous DMT** — the same compound that, at sufficient concentrations, produces experiences people consistently describe as encounters with God, with absolute reality, with the ground of all existence *(Strassman, 2001; Barker et al., 2012)*.

-So: CSF as the medium.
-Christos as the anointing secretion.
-A 33-station spinal column (7 cervical, 12 thoracic, 5 lumbar, 5 sacral, 4 coccygeal).
-A gland at the top associated with the neurochemical language of divine experience.

-In this esoteric reading, as the Christos descends through the 33 vertebrae it also passes the **claustrum** gate, echoed in images like Santa Claus descending the chimney and Christ descending into human form; if that essence is not squandered, it ascends again through the same axis.
+As the Christos descends through the 33 vertebrae it also passes the **claustrum** gate, this is where we get Santa Claus from.
+Santa coming down the chimney is christ coming down into human form; if that essence is not squandered, it ascends again to reach your pineal gland.

 The ancient world called this process the **sacred secretion** — the *Christos*, from the Greek for "anointed."
-George W. Carey, the biochemist who first mapped this reading in the early twentieth century, documented that this process follows a **monthly lunar cycle**: the secretion is produced, descends through the spinal canal, rests in the solar plexus for two and a half days, and — under the right conditions — ascends back through the 33 vertebral stations to the pineal gland, where it catalyses what every tradition in human history has called *the divine experience*.
+George W. Carey, the biochemist who first mapped this reading in the early twentieth century, documented that this process follows a **monthly lunar cycle**: the secretion is produced from your medulla, descends through the 33 vertebrae spinal canal, rests in the solar plexus for two and a half days, and — under the right conditions — ascends back through the 33 vertebral stations to the pineal gland, where it catalyses what every tradition in human history has called *the divine experience*.

 > *"Know ye not that ye are the temple of God, and that the Spirit of God dwelleth in you?"* — 1 Corinthians 3:16